kcelebi/kcelebi/README.md

 ## Hi, I'm Kaya! 👋

-I am a 2nd-year student at Duke University double-majoring in Computer Science and Statistics.
-I've been programming since the 7th grade and am incredibly impassioned with topics relating to machine learning, computer network architectures, finance, quantum computing, and mathematics.
+CS and Stats at Duke University.
+Favorite topics are machine learning, computer network architectures, x86 and ARM ISA's, quantitative finance, quantum computing, and mathematics.
 I truly care about the opportunities to create products with meaningful applications using the powerful tools of Computer Science.
 Feel free to explore my past and ongoing projects!

 ## Ongoing Projects 🗺

 Here are a list of ongoing projects that will be updated frequently both on GitHub and on my <a href = "https://kayacelebi17.wixsite.com/website">website</a>.
-I expect the highest volume of updates to come during December 2020-January 2021.

 ### riscv-assembler Python Package ⚙️